 lawful interception identifiers: Target identifying details as defined in ETSI TS 103 280 [5].

-LI delivery latency: The time between isolation in the Point of Interception and delivery of the Product of Interception at the LEA at the agreed point of handover.
+LI delivery latency: The time between isolation in the Point of Interception and delivery of the Product of Interception to the LEA at the agreed point of handover.

+Location Dependent Interception (LDI): Interception that is dependent on the target location, extra context information such as the country of registration (e.g. of a vehicle), or additional territorial requirements (e.g. international maritime and aeronautical zones).

 location information: Information relating to the geographic/ physical or logical location of a target.

 Mediation and Delivery Function (MDF): Functions that convert the CSP internal formats and protocols to the agreed formats and protocols for handover from the CSP to the LEA.

+Moving Cell: A cell which is intended to provide service while moving in relation to the surface of the earth, e.g. cells generated from NGSO satellites, or cell on board aircraft or trains.

 party role: The role of a user identifies whether the user was for example the initiating party or the addressed party or intermediate addressed party in a communication.

 production: The actions of Detection, Capture, and Delivery.